 I realize that these reports are often dark and depressing, but the only way to dispel darkness is to turn on the lights.
 Clergy who prey on congregants — especially children — must be exposed, prosecuted, convicted, and sent to prison.
-By leveraging this blog’s traffic and publishing these reports I am serving notice to law enforcement, prosecutors, and judges: we are paying attention, and if you fail to provide justice for victims, we will hold you accountable.
+By leveraging this blog’s traffic and publishing these reports, I am serving notice to law enforcement, prosecutors, and judges: we are paying attention, and if you fail to provide justice for victims, we will hold you accountable.

 Sadly, many clerics have enormous power over people.
-How else do we explain that repeat abusers of children and sexual predators such at Lester Roloff, Jack Patterson, and Mack Ford — to name a few — never spent a day in jail for their crimes?
+How else do we explain that alleged repeat abusers of children and sexual predators such as Lester Roloff, Jack Patterson, and Mack Ford — to name a few — never spent a day in jail for their crimes?
 Mack Ford, in particular, spent decades physically and psychologically destroying teenagers, yet, thanks to his connections in the community, he was never prosecuted for his crimes.(Please see Sexual Abuse in the Name of God: New Bethany Home for Girls, Teen Group Homes: Dear IFB Pastor, It’s Time for You to Atone for Your Sin, What Should We Do When Religious Freedom Leads to Child Abuse?)

-Sometimes these seemingly untouchable predators are brought to justice, but not before the public puts pressure on law enforcement and prosecutors, forcing them to act.
+Sometimes, these seemingly untouchable predators are brought to justice, but not before the public puts pressure on law enforcement and prosecutors, forcing them to act.
 The sordid story of abuse at Restoration Youth Academy is case in point.
 Decades of reports about abuse were filed with local law enforcement, yet nothing was done.
 Yes, they finally acted and the perpetrators are now in prison, but what do we say to the hundreds of children and teenagers who were ritually abused before prosecutors got around to doing their job?

 People often believe that “men of God” would never, ever commit such crimes.
-One common thread in the crimes committed by Jack Schaap, Bill Wininger, Josh Duggar, David Farren, and a cast of thousands, is that family and fellow Christians were absolutely CERTAIN that these men of God could/would never commit the crimes with which they were charged.
+One common thread in the crimes committed by Jack Schaap, Bill Wininger, Josh Duggar, David Farren, Naasón Joaquín García, and a cast of thousands, is that family and fellow Christians were absolutely CERTAIN that these men of God could/would never commit the crimes with which they were charged.
 Even when presented with overwhelming evidence, their supporters, with heads in the sand, refuse to believe that these servants of Jesus did the perverse things they are accused of.
 (Please see What One IFB Apologist Thinks of People Who Claim They Were Abused, Evangelicals Use ‘We Are All Sinners’ Argument to Justify Sexual Abuse)

 I am receiving an increasing number of threats from people defending their religious heroes.
 Threats of legal action are common, even though all I am doing is republishing stories publicly reported by news agencies.
-Last week, a pastor featured in one of my reports contacted me and said that reporters had it all wrong.
+A pastor featured in one of my reports contacted me and said that reporters had it all wrong.
 As I do with everyone who asserts they are being falsely accused, I told this preacher that he could give his version of the facts, sign his name to it, and I would gladly add it to the post.
 Usually, this puts an end to any further protestations.
 Most often, the accused want to bully me into taking down my post.
 In this preacher’s case, he provided me his version of events and I gladly added it to my post.
 After adding the information, I decided to investigate this pastor further.
 I found more information about his past indiscretions and crimes.
 I dutifully added them to the post.
 I have not heard anything further from the good pastor.

-I am not immune from making mistakes, so if you spot a factual error in one of stories, please let me know and I will gladly correct it.
+I am not immune from making mistakes, so if you spot a factual error in one of the stories, please let me know and I will gladly correct it.
 If you come across a story that you would like me to add to this series, please use the contact form to email me.
-Please keep in mind that I need links to actual new reports in order to add them to this series.
+Please keep in mind that I need links to actual news reports in order to add them to this series.